-Superb Scotland beat England at Twickenham
+Superb Scotland stun England at Twickenham

-Six Nations 2023: England 23-29 Scotland - Superb Scotland victorious at Twickenham
+Six Nations 2023: England 23-29 Scotland - Superb Scots retain Calcutta Cup at Twickenham

 Last updated on .From the section Rugby Union